13mralex/c4-pyatv-remote/readme.md

 ·	Select the desired device, the Protocols and Device ID property will populate

-·	Select AirPlay for remote commands, Companion to launch apps
+·	Select Companion or AirPlay (you will need to pair with both protocols)

 ·	After setting the protocol, the device will display a PIN on screen

-·	Enter the PIN in Composer
+·	Enter the PIN in Composer (perform the pairing again with the other Protocol)

 ·	Run the Test Connection action to verify everything works

 ·	The Lua console will display the result
 ## Notes
-·	I threw in some MiniApps to experiment with Universal Drivers via Programming
+·	Universal Mini App Drivers can be used as normal, you need to have the App on the Apple TV